DanielSnor/Zpravobot.news/DOCS/settings.md

 ```

 ### AMPERSAND_REPLACEMENT - string
-Appearance of char ampersand in IFTTT filter code means for you that exactly on that place will your filter script end the proceeding and if don't want it, you have to manage it.
-For this reason script contains function replaceAmpersands() and SETTINGS.REPLACE_AMPERSANDS defines string used for this replacement.
+The appearance of char ampersand in the IFTTT filter code means that exactly in that place will, your filter script end the proceeding, and if you don't want it, you have to manage it.
+For this reason, the script contains function replaceAmpersands() and SETTINGS.REPLACE_AMPERSANDS defines the string used for this replacement.
 ```
 AMPERSAND_REPLACEMENT: ` a `
 ```
-Your replacement have to stay between those apostroph chars.
+Your replacement has to stay between those apostrophe chars.

 ### COMMERCIAL_SENTENCE - string
 TBD